gammasoft71/Examples_Python/README.md

 # Examples

-[This folder](.) shows hows how to use tkinter only by programming code.
+[This folder](.) shows hows how to use tkinter and wxPython only by programming code.

 ## Other